wallarm/product-documentation/docs/latest/user-guides/search-and-filters/custom-report.md

 * Separate summaries for attacks, vulnerabilities and incidents
 * Detailed information on the events in each section

-CSV is good for the technical purposes.
+CSV includes details on each event matching the filter and is good for the technical purposes.
 You can use it for creating dashboards, getting unique attacker IPs, the list of attacked API hosts/applications, etc.

 ## Create report